Jarred Kelenic Player Props: Mariners vs. Nationals

 - The pitching staff for the Nationals has a collective 7.7 K/9, the second-worst in the league.

-- The Nationals' 4.71 team ERA ranks 26th across all league pitching staffs.
+- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.68).

-- His last appearance came on Thursday against the Arizona Diamondbacks, when the righty threw six innings, surrendering one earned run while giving up five hits.
+- Nationals pitchers combine to allow 106 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- The 26-year-old has amassed an ERA of 4.93, with 7.1 strikeouts per nine innings, in nine games this season.
-Opponents are batting .258 against him.
+- His last time out was on Saturday against the San Diego Padres, when the left-hander threw five innings, surrendering seven earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.